 You need to let us know if you change your address, so we can keep you informed of the value of your deferred benefits each year.
 You can use the form attached to this page to let us know your new address.

 If you’re getting divorced, you may need to contact us to obtain a current valuation of your deferred benefits.
-You can find out more information on our main Pensions and divorce or dissolution page.
+Find out more about pensions and divorce or dissolution.

 Derbyshire Pension Fund has collaborated with several other LGPS funds to produce an annual newsletter for deferred members.
 A copy of the latest newsletter is attached to this page.